publishpress/PublishPress-Blocks/src/readme.txt

   * Fix: Spacing for Content Display block in Grid and List views
   * Fix: Navigation dots margin for Slider view in Content Display block
   * Fix: Autoplay in frontend when loading more than once instance of Content Display's block with Slider view
+  * Fix: Adjust Number of items based when selecting a Newspaper layout for Content Display block

 = 2.8.0 =
   * Add: Rename menu to "Blocks"